-This is a transcription of a presentation I held recently concerning my visit to the Fronteers 2010 conference.
+This is a transcript of a presentation I held recently concerning my visit to the Fronteers 2010 conference.

 Visitors included, amongst others, my heroes Håkon Wium Lie, Peter Paul Koch, and Anne van Kesteren.
 Fronteers is the dutch organisation for front-end web development.
 This article is mostly based on the following talks: